SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/components/EFSPIntegration/py_efsp_client.md

     * [get\_service\_types](#EFSPIntegration.py_efsp_client.EfspConnection.get_service_types)
     * [get\_cases\_raw](#EFSPIntegration.py_efsp_client.EfspConnection.get_cases_raw)

-pydoc-module-header.hbsThe base python client used to communicate with the E-file proxy server.
+The base python client used to communicate with the E-file proxy server.

 Doesn&#x27;t include anything from docassemble, and can be used without having it installed.